A Simple Guide to a Stoic Morning Routine

 Step 1: Silent Reflection (5 minutes)

 What to do: Sit quietly without distractions.
-Focus on your breathing and clear your mind before the day's demands begin.
+Focus on your breathing and create a calm gap between sleep and action.

-Why it works: Marcus Aurelius began each day with quiet contemplation.
-This creates mental space between sleep and action, helping you respond thoughtfully rather than reactively throughout the day.
+Why it works: Marcus Aurelius began each day with quiet contemplation to create space before decisions, helping him respond thoughtfully rather than react impulsively.

 Practical tip: No phone, no music, no agenda.
-Just 5 minutes of stillness.
-If your mind wanders, gently return focus to your breath.
+If your mind wanders, gently bring attention back to the breath.

 Step 2: Daily Intentions Journal (5 minutes)

-What to do: Write answers to these three Stoic questions:
+What to do: Write answers to three Stoic questions:

-- How can I serve the common good today?
+• How can I contribute to others or the common good today?

 Step 3: Obstacle Preparation (3 minutes)

-What to do: Mentally rehearse potential challenges for the day.
-Visualize yourself responding with patience, wisdom, and virtue instead of anger or anxiety.
+What to do: Mentally rehearse potential challenges for the day—traffic, difficult conversations, unexpected changes—and visualize yourself responding with patience, wisdom, and self‑control.

 Step 4: Physical Movement (5 minutes)